When: June 18-23, 2017

 Instructors are MSU faculty members, students and experienced professionals from the area.
 University students and professionals act as directors and counselors throughout the week.

-Students have the option of staying overnight in the campus dorms or commuting from home each day.
+Students have the option of staying overnight in the campus residence halls or commuting from home each day.
 All classes emphasize personal instruction, small group interaction and a "hands-on" experiential approach.
 Academic, recreational and social activities offer students a chance to interact with their peers and sample campus life.